ya55en/py-linux-traffic-control/README.rst

 Check out this repository on your linux machine where you want to do traffic control.

-Please make sure:

-  (a) you have root access while using the tool;
+Please make sure you have root access while using the tool.

 Examples of command line usage: